Sea Turtles, Pinnipeds & Cetaceans, Oh My!

 Ringed seals are the smallest and most commonly found seals in the Arctic Ocean, with large populations also concentrated in the Hudson Bay, and Baltic and Bering Seas.
 It is rare to see these seals in Long Island waters, but vagrants have been spotted as far south as Portugal in the Atlantic Ocean.
 Ringed seals can be recognized by their small, plump body, and their pelage, which is light on their bellies and dark on their back, with scattered irregular rings throughout.
 Pups have a white, wooly lanugo coat that they shed around six to eight weeks of age for a pelage that is dark on top and light on the bottom.
 Only after their first molt do they begin to develop the characteristic irregular ringed pattern.
 Ringed seal adults can reach lengths of 1.6 meters (5 ft, 3 inches) and weights up to 110 kg (240 lbs), and live to be about 25 to 30 years old.
 This species is known for excavating birth lairs under the ice and snow to protect themselves and their young from predators such as polar bears and humans.
 They are the only species known to do this, as all other pinnipeds give birth on exposed surfaces, beaches, or occasionally in caves.
 Ringed seals feed mainly on polar cod, and their worldwide population has never been surveyed, but may surpass 4 million.

 The hooded seal is named for the inflatable nose and extrudable nasal sac of the adult males, which can be inflated to attract a mate or to ward of potential predators.
 The color pattern of adult hooded seals can be described as a light background with scattered dark splotches, and a dark head.
 The pups are often referred to as “blue-backs”, because they shed their lanugo coat in-utero, and are born with bluish- gray backs and faces, and lighter underbellies.
 Hooded seal pups have the shortest lactation period known of any mammal – they are only nursed by their mother for four days.
 The mother’s milk consists of 60% fat, which allows the pups to gain around 16 pounds per 24 hour period while they are nursing.
 Adult females weigh in around 300 kg (600 lbs) and reach lengths up to 2.4 meters (7 ft, 10 inches), while adult males reach lengths of 3 meters (10 ft) and weights up to 400 kg (880 lbs).
 The breeding range of these seals is limited to the central and western North Atlantic, where they stay mostly along the edge of pack ice.
-Adult male hooded seals are monogamous, but the mating system of the hooded seal is polygynous.
+Hooded seals have a polygynous mating system.
 Breeding season lasts for around 2 to 2.5 weeks, with adults not feeding at all during this time.
 Juveniles have been known to wander surprisingly far during the non- breeding season.
 Hooded seals feed on a variety of schooling fish, as well as squid, shrimp, octopus, and crustaceans.
 Their major predators include polar bears, sharks, killer whales, and humans.
 Worldwide population estimates range from 250,000 to 300,000.

 Our Current Pinniped Residents!